ably77/gehc-poc-runbook/README.md

 We are going to deploy Istio using Helm, but there are several other options.
 You can find more information in the [Istio documentation](https://istio.io/latest/docs/setup/install/).
+Note that the few Openshift specific commands used in this lab are documented on the Istio website [here](https://istio.io/latest/docs/setup/platform-setup/openshift/).

 First of all, let's Download the Istio release 1.12.6: